 SYSTEM SETUP

 Zipper close time: 0.0 Seconds

-ОК CANCEL
+OK CANCEL

 Rotate the scroll control until the desired time is displayed then press the OK softkey to save the new setting.
 If you change the setting and then decide to leave it as it was, press the CANCEL softkey and the changes will not be saved.

-The screen will revert to the System Setup screen once the OK or CANCEL softkey is pressed.
+The screen will now revert to the System Setup screen.